 We will give consideration to funding requests to cover hardware, software or connectivity costs - but only if they are fundamental to successful project delivery.
 In this case, any hardware, software or connectivity costs should form only a small percentage of the overall investment, and your applications should provide transparent details on all such costs.
 Hardware or infrastructure procurement projects will not be considered.

-We will fund the costs of staff directly involved in delivering a project e.g. project managers, trainers, web developers.
+We will fund the costs of staff directly involved in delivering a project e.g. project managers, designers, developers or marketeers.
 We do not provide funding to cover organisational running costs unconnected to the project e.g. rent, utilities, accountant or legal.

-Yes, we will consider an application for a new project, even if you're in receipt of funding for an existing project, as long as it is completely unrelated and looking at a different social challenge.
+Yes, as long as it is completely unrelated and tackling a different social challenge.
 Please bear in mind that you will need to complete the application process again and we make no guarantee that your application will be successful.